altruios/namshubettulpa/public/namshubettulpa/chapters/seeds-of-a-new-world.md

 "K::Okay - perfect - how long has it been?"
 ~He asked, politely~
 'K::As you do to unconscious people you are asking for information...'
-~Across his room was a station for a person, computer and all~ ~Comparing the times between the watch and computer, Kent saw hours had already passed~ *He sat there, absorbing that*
+~Across his room was a station for a person, computer and all.
+Comparing the times between the watch and computer, Kent saw hours had already passed~ *He sat there, absorbing that*
 "K::Now, million dollar question, am I going to have a seizure like these nice folks?"
 *Kent continued down the hallway, crawling*
 'K::If you fall and break your hip like your grandmother, Kent: I am going to be so mad at you!'
-~Felix was nowhere to be found, but the Chemist...~ ~The Chemist was right around the first corner he encountered~ *Still crawling, Kent dragged and heaved the Chemist to, and then on to the bed* ~It was a struggle, the Chemist was small but portly~ "K::right, vial..."
+~Felix was nowhere to be found, but the Chemist....
+The Chemist was right around the first corner he encountered~ *Still crawling, Kent dragged and heaved the Chemist to, and then on to the bed* ~It was a struggle, the Chemist was small but portly~ "K::right, vial..."
 ~Kent found it rolled next to where the chemist had been - thankfully intact~ 'K::Time to go outside...'
 *Kent stood up*
-~Hunching over the bed, keeping it to brace his fall if it should happen~ ~With the Chemist in tow, Kent found his way out of the building~ ~And into a city on fire~
+~Hunching over the bed, keeping it to brace his fall if it should happen.
+With the Chemist in tow, Kent found his way out of the building.
+And into a city on fire~
 }
 {%%%%
 mn:LX
 }
 {
-~The Lux was not a human, it was more than the sum of two humans~ ~It was also the space between~
+~The Lux was not a human, it was more than the sum of two humans.
+It was also the space between.
-~Synchronistic thoughts and ideas unspoken but known in harmony~ ~Merged together: Lenny and Jochek were but voices in the mind of this new entity~ ~The Lux~
+Synchronistic thoughts and ideas unspoken but known in harmony.
+Merged together: Lenny and Jochek were but voices in the mind of this new entity.
+The Lux.
-~And the Lux was in the link~
+And the Lux was in the link.
-~Which was disconnecting from itself~
+Which was disconnecting from itself.
-~Thoughts and memories, ideas - hopes... were selectively spreading apart~ ~Growing isolated into compressed islands, surrounded by both a blindingly white light, and what the Lux presumed to be Al-tok~
+Thoughts and memories, ideas - hopes... were selectively spreading apart.
+Growing isolated into compressed islands, surrounded by both a blindingly white light, and what the Lux presumed to be Al-tok.
-~A gathering mass of void, hardened by some sort of dark despair~ ~It was a storm of sorts, a rushing sensation - not wind, but gravity, pelted them from all sides~ *The Lux steadied themselves*
+A gathering mass of void, hardened by some sort of dark despair.
+It was a storm of sorts, a rushing sensation - not wind, but gravity, pelted them from all sides~ *The Lux steadied themselves*
 ~The Lux felt a ripping sensation - from their center~ 'LX::We can still get there.'
-~Even the Lux themselves were breaking apart~
+~Even the Lux themselves were breaking apart.
-~A zippering sensation down the center of their being~ 'J::Lenny would find a way.'
+A zippering sensation down the center of their being~ 'J::Lenny would find a way.'
 ~The Lux let themselves relax further apart~
 'LX::They are spreading apart.'
-~It was like a storm receding in the distance~
+~It was like a storm receding in the distance.
-~The ideas, the dreams were funneling away from the Lux~ 'L::They are coalescing.'
+The ideas, the dreams were funneling away from the Lux~ 'L::They are coalescing.'
 'LX::But where?'
 'J::Into people?'